 Non-Temporary Storage: The military will pay for household goods to be stored in a contracted commercial storage facility.
 These are things that you are not taking to your OCONUS duty station.

-Unaccompanied Baggage: For some OCONUS duty stations, you will be able to ship a small amount of items ahead of your primary household goods.
+Unaccompanied Baggage: For some OCONUS duty stations, you will be able to ship a small number of items ahead of your primary household goods.
 This shipment usually arrives in 4-6 weeks (and will leave well ahead of your report date) and is usually made up of things you will need for the first few months – sheets, clothes and pots and pans are often recommended.
 When this shipment is packed and sent will depend on your preference and availability.

 Household Goods – The remainder of your household goods will arrive a few months after you do.
 There are country specific recommendations and restrictions on what to bring as part of your household goods.
 Generally, appliances are not allowed among other things.

 You are allowed to ship one vehicle for an OCONUS move.
 You will need to decide in advance whether to sell or store any other vehicles.

 Check the policy for flights at your location well in advance.
 Your options will vary based on availability and the country policy.